-The subject property consists of a three-story apartment building with 19,041 square feet of building area.
-The building was constructed in 1927.
-The property has a 8,517 square foot site and is located in Chicago, Lake View Township, Cook County.
+The subject property consists of a three-story, 15 unit apartment building with 15,547 square feet of building area.
+The building was constructed in 1911.
+The property has a 7,500 square foot site and is located in Chicago, Lake View Township, Cook County.

-The appellant contends assessment inequity as the basis of the In support of this argument the appellant submitted information on three equity comparables.
-The Assessor's reflect that these printouts assessments are partial assessments. addition, the appellant submitted In income/expense affidavit for 2008, the Schedule E's from 2003-2007, an income analysis, and an undated rent roll.
+The appellant contends assessment inequity as the basis of the appeal.
+In support of this argument the appellant submitted information on three equity comparables.
+In addition, the appellant submitted From 8825 from the appellant's income taxes for the 2006-2008 tax years and a rent roll.

-The board of review submitted its "Board of Review Notes on Appeal" disclosing the total assessment for the subject of \$159,048.
-The subject property has an improvement assessment of \$122,255 or \$6.42 per square foot of building area.
-In support of its contention of the correct assessment the board of review submitted information on ten sale comparables from the CoStar Group.
+The board of review submitted its "Board of Review Notes on Appeal" disclosing the total assessment for the subject of \$161,535.
+The subject property has an improvement assessment of \$129,135 or \$8.31 per square foot of building area.
+In support of its contention of the correct assessment the board of review submitted information on five sale comparables from the CoStar Group.